-- Liability Insurance Just last year, Washington state enacted a law that now requires all motorcycle riders to carry liability insurance.
-Currently, all but one state (New Hampshire) requires a minimum amount of liability insurance to cover bodily injury and property damage that you may cause to other people in an atfault accident. - Collision Coverage Covers damage to your motorcycle from a collision, regardless of fault, and usually covers the resale value of the motorcycle before the loss occurred. - Comprehensive or Other than Collision Coverage Pays for damage caused by an event other than a collision.
+- Liability Insurance Currently, all but one state (New Hampshire) requires a minimum amount of liability insurance to cover bodily injury and property damage that you may cause to other people in an at-fault accident. - Collision Coverage Covers damage to your motorcycle from a collision, regardless of fault, and usually covers the resale value of the motorcycle before the loss occurred. - Comprehensive or Other than Collision Coverage Pays for damage caused by an event other than a collision.
 This includes fire, vandalism or theft.
 According to the National Insurance Crime Bureau (NICB), 41,674 motorcycles were stolen in 2018. - Additional or Optional Equipment Coverage Is needed for accessories such as chrome parts, sidecars or custom paint jobs.
 Most comprehensive and collision coverage pays to replace only the factory standard parts on your motorcycle. - Uninsured/Underinsured Motorist Coverage Covers damage to you and your property caused by a driver or rider who does not have insurance or does not have enough insurance to cover your damages.
 This coverage typically pays for medical treatment, lost wages and damage to your motorcycle. - Personal Injury Protection (PIP) Covers accident-related medical expenses up to your policy limits for such things as doctor's visits, dental care, hospital stays and lost wages, for example.
-The availability of PIP coverage for motorcyclists varies from state to state, however.
-Contact your insurance company or agent to find out if PIP coverage is available to you.
+The availability of PIP coverage for motorcyclists varies

-Discounts - Keep in mind that many insurance companies offer discounts from 10 to 15 percent for graduates of training courses, such as the Motorcycle Safety Foundation (MSF) rider course.
+- from state to state, however.
+Contact your insurance company or agent to find out if PIP coverage is available to you. - Discounts Keep in mind that many insurance companies offer discounts from 10 to 15 percent for graduates of training courses, such as the Motorcycle Safety Foundation (MSF) rider course.